deepchecks/monitoring/docs/source/getting-started/welcome.rst

         End-to-end guide to start monitoring your first model in a few minutes.

-    .. grid-item-card:: 💻  Install 💻
+    .. grid-item-card:: 💻  Set up your environment 💻
         :link-type: ref
-        :link: installation
+        :link: environment_setup

-        Install the deepchecks-client and get your API token to start working with the system.
+        An elaborate guide for installing the deepchecks-client SDK and getting your API token to start working with the monitoring app

     .. grid-item-card:: 🤓 User Guide 🤓
         :link-type: ref